 Vision & Strategy

-Women in Europe for a Common Future (WECF) is an international network of over 150 women’s, environmental and health organisations implementing projects in 50 countries and advocating globally for a healthy environment for all.
+Women in Europe for a Common Future (WECF) is an international network of over 150 women’s and civil society organisations implementing projects in 50 countries and advocating globally to shape a just and sustainable world; our Common Future

 Our Overall Goal: Achieving an Equitable and Sustainable Future

 We strive for balancing the environment, health and economy, taking the different needs and perspectives of women and men into account.
 We enable women and men to participate at local and global levels in policy processes for sustainable development.
 Our network’s activities are based on our partners’ own visions and needs.
 WECF implements solutions locally and influences policy internationally.